It Doesn't Have To Be Right…

 6 The Eternal Champion, Michael Moorcock (1965 – present)

-There has to be something in the many thousands of fantasy novels Moorcock banged out and then stitched together into his multiverse.
+There’s sure to be something in the many thousands of fantasy novels Moorcock banged out and then stitched together into his multiverse.
 Myself I’ve only read Corum: The Prince in the Scarlet Robe and a handful of the Elric books, but I have Fantasy Masterwork editions of the others.

 7 The Chosen, The Standing Dead, Ricardo Pinto (1999 – 2001)